College of Veterinary Medicine Scholarships

 The International Scholarship Search is the premier financial aid, college scholarship, and international scholarship resource for students wishing to study abroad.
 At this site, you will find the most comprehensive listing of grants, scholarships, loan programs, and other information to assist college and university students in their pursuit to study abroad.

 National Debt Relief is creating a new scholarship for students interested in STEM (science, technology, engineering, and math) majors.
 National Debt Relief will award 5 scholarships of $1,000 each to outstanding college students pursuing studies in STEM (science, technology, engineering, and math) fields.
-The application deadline for this scholarship is December 31, 2019.

 Explore the World Travel Scholarships provide $2,000 to help recipients finance their international trip as long as they have an educational or service component to their itinerary.
 Who can apply?
 Permanent US residents between 18 – 30 years of age attending school in one of the select metropolitan areas where HI USA has a community presence.
 Candidates must plan to take a trip between now and August 31, 2020.
 The application deadline is typically in May; see the website for updates.